Yield Optimizer Stack Adapt

 Tyrrell Historical Library

 Captain W.C.
-Tyrrell purchased the First Baptist Church in 1923 and donated the building for library purposes to the City of Beaumont.
-It is the main genealogical library in Southeast Texas with archives focusing on the region.
+Tyrrell purchased the former First Baptist Church in 1923 and donated the building to the City of Beaumont for use as a public library.
+Today, it serves as a specialized genealogy and local history research library with extensive archives focusing on Beaumont, Southeast Texas, and Texas history.

 695 Pearl St.